peanuts64/PHP-Login-mysql/README.md

 # PHP-Login

 Simple, easy-to-use, and database-free login system.
-* database feature is optional
+* database feature is optiona
 ## How it works

 * The system is coded 100% in PHP (although a minimal knowledge of HTML is required).